Sarah: The Life of Sarah Bernhardt by Robert Gottlieb

 Jonathan Raban’s books include Surveillance, My Holy War, Arabia, Old Glory, Hunting Mister Heartbreak, Bad Land, Passage to Juneau, and Waxwings.
 His most recent book is Driving Home: An American Journey, published in 2011.
 He is the recipient of the National Book Critics Circle Award, the Heinemann Award of the Royal Society of Literature, the PEN/West Creative Nonfiction Award, the Pacific Northwest Booksellers’ Award, and the Governor’s Award of the State of Washington.
 He is a frequent contributor to The New York Review of Books, The Guardian, and The Independent.
 He lives in Seattle.

 Ingrid D. Rowland is a professor, based in Rome, at the University of Notre Dame School of Architecture.
 A frequent contributor to The New York Review of Books, she is the author of The Culture of the High Renaissance: Ancients and Moderns in Sixteenth-Century Rome and The Scarith of Scornello: A Tale of Renaissance Forgery.
 She has also published a translation of Vitruvius’ Ten Books of Architecture and a history of Villa Taverna, the US ambassador’s residence in Rome.
 Her new book is From Pompeii: The Afterlife of a Roman Town.

-Jonathan Zimmerman is Professor of Education and History at the Steinhardt School of Culture, Education, and Human Development at NYU.
-His new book, Too Hot to Handle: A Global History of Sex Education, will be published in February 2015.
-(December 2014)
+Jonathan Zimmerman is Professor of Education and History at the Steinhardt School of Culture, Education, and Human Development at New York University.
+His new book is Too Hot to Handle: A Global History of Sex Education.
+(March 2015)